Why Understand What Government Budgets Consist of, and How Fiscal Policy Affects the Economy?

 This module has great practical knowledge for you.
 This is not primarily because it’s important for the course, though it is.
 Rather, this model presents information that every citizen (or at least every voter) should know.
 The topic of the module is how government budgets affect the economy.
 The material is divided into two categories: first, understanding government budgets at the federal, state and local levels, and second, learning how government spending and taxes affect different parts of the economy as well as the economy as a whole.
-You’ll consider questions like:

-- People often complain about taxes, but what proportion of tax revenue comes from individuals, what proportion comes from corporations, and what proportion comes from foreigners?
+- People often complain about taxes, but what proportion of federal revenue comes from individuals, what proportion comes from corporations, and what proportion comes from foreigners?
 What proportion of tax revenue is based on income?

 - What proportion is based on property?